MRLintern/Computer-Vision_Rock-Paper-Scissors/README.md

 # Computer-Vision_Rock-Paper-Scissors
-Play Rock Paper Scissors with Yourself with the help of Neural Networks.
+Play Rock Paper Scissors with the help of Deep Learning

 # Requirements and Dependencies
 Operating System:`Ubuntu 20.04`, running `Python 3.8`.